survivejs/webpack-book/manuscript/styling/02_separating_css.md

 leanpub-end-insert
 ```

-That `[name]` placeholder will use the name of the entry where the CSS is referred to.
+That `[name]` placeholder will use the name of the entry where the CSS is referred.
 Placeholders and the overall idea are discussed in detail at the *Adding Hashes to Filenames* chapter.

 T> If you wanted to output the resulting file to a specific directory, you could do it like this: `new ExtractTextPlugin('styles/[name].css')`.